-Mechanical engineers earned an annual median salary of $80,580 in 2012, according to the U.S. Bureau of Labor Statistics (BLS), while aerospace engineers earned a median salary of $107,830 per year.
-The BLS projected slower than average employment growth of 5% during the 2014-2024 period for mechanical engineers, which is about as fast as the average compared to other professions.
+As of May 2015, mechanical engineers earned an annual median salary of $83,590, according to the U.S. Bureau of Labor Statistics (BLS), while aerospace engineers earned a median salary of $107,830 per year.
+The BLS projected an employment growth of 5% during the 2014-2024 period for mechanical engineers, which is about as fast as the average compared to other professions.
 On the contrary, the job outlook for aerospace engineers will decline by 2% during this same decade.

 Continuing Education and Licensure Information

-According to the U.S. Bureau of Labor Statistics, most entry-level positions available to individuals with robotics engineering training require the minimum of a bachelor's degree, but some employers might favor applicants who hold graduate degrees (www.bls.gov).
+According to the BLS, most entry-level positions available to individuals with robotics engineering training require the minimum of a bachelor's degree, but some employers might favor applicants who hold graduate degrees (www.bls.gov).
 Master's degree programs in robotics technology are available and provide training in topics such as artificial intelligence and automation science.